lmanul/424/by_laws/index.md

 4. No furniture, equipment, or other personal articles shall be placed in entrances, hallways, stairways, or other Common Elements.

-5. No Unit Owner shall make or permit any noise or ‘objec tionable odor that will disturb or annoy the occupants c any of the Units in the Building or do or permit anything tz be done therein which will interfere with the cights, comfort, Or convenience of other Unit Owners.
+5. No Unit Owner shall make or permit any noise or objectionable odor that will disturb or annoy the occupants of any of the Units in the Building or do or permit anything to be done therein which will interfere with the rights, comfort, or convenience of other Unit Owners.

 6. Each Unit Owner shall keep his Unit in a good. state of preservation and cleanliness and shall not sweep or throw or permit to be swept or thrown therefrom, or from the doors or windows of a Unit, any dirt or other substances.

-7. No exterior shades, awnings, window guards, ventilators, fans or air-conditioning devices shall be used on or about> the Suilding or Common Elements except such as shall have been approved by the Board of Managers.
+7. No exterior shades, awnings, window guards, ventilators, fans or air-conditioning devices shall be used on or about> the Building or Common Elements except such as shall have been approved by the Board of Managers.

-8. Except as provided above, no sign,: notice, letteri. , or advertisement shall be inscribed or exposed on or ~. any window, door, or other part of the Building, except such as shall have been approved in writing by the Board of Managers, nor shall anything be projected out of any window of the Building without similar approval.
+8. Except as provided above, no sign,: notice, lettering, or advertisement shall be inscribed or exposed on or ?? any window, door, or other part of the Building, except such as shall have been approved in writing by the Board of Managers, nor shall anything be projected out of any window of the Building without similar approval.